karthu0301/tp/docs/UserGuide.md

 7. Priority must be one of the following: `high`, `medium`, `low` (case-insensitive).

 8. Diet must be one of the following: `regular`, `low sodium`, `low fat`, `low carb`, `low sugar` (case-insensitive).
+   * Only one diet can be assigned per person for simplicity.
+Additional specialisations can be added in remarks.

 9. Meeting date must be in the format `YYYY-MM-DD`.

 10. Phone number must be a positive integer of **exactly** 8 digits and starts with 6, 8 or 9.

+11. Email address follows RFC 5322 standards:
+    * The local part (before @) can include letters, numbers, and limited special characters (+, _, ., -), but must not start or end with a special character, and cannot have consecutive periods (..).
+    * The domain (after @) must consist of domain labels separated by periods, where each label starts and ends with a letter or number, and hyphens are allowed inside labels.
+    * The top-level domain (TLD) must contain only letters, be between 2 and 63 characters long, and be a recognized domain like .com or .org.

+12. If you need to enter a / inside a patient's name or other fields (e.g., Charlie A/P), make sure that any part before or after the / is capitalised (e.g., A/P) to avoid confusion with command field prefixes like a/ for address.
+    * Example
+      * Correct: Charlie A/P
+      * Avoid: Charlie a/p (might be treated as address input)
 </box>

 Examples: